Formulas for the eigendiscriminants of ternary and quaternary forms: Eigendiscriminants of quaternary forms

 is obtained as a single Sylvester determinant.
 The two terms ${\Rc_{2}^{(1)}(\Psi)}$ and ${\Rc_{1}^{(2)}(\Psi)}$ are not directly computed.
 Instead, one computes the two resultants that define them from \eqref{eq:R12R21} because the extraneous factor is equal to \eqref{eq:extrafact} which has already been computed.
 Notice that these two resultants are obtained as determinants of mixed resultant matrices (see loc.~cit.).
 Finally, it is necessary to compute the discriminant $\Disc(\delta_{01},\delta_{12},\delta_{23})$.
 Using \eqref{eq:defDisc}, this discriminant is the ratio of two resultants; the one in the numerator can be computed by means of the Macaulay formula \cite{DaDi01}, so it is the ratio of 2 determinants, and the one in the denominator can be computed again as the determinant of a mixed resultant matrix (see loc.~cit.).
 We notice that the computation of this discriminant is the main bottleneck in terms of computational complexity; it requires the computation of the resultant of four quaternary forms of degree $d,d,d$ and $3d-3$ respectively.

-In summary, the eigendiscriminant $\Delta_{4,d}$ can be computed as the ratio of four determinants by five determinants, some of them being squared.
-Due to the size of these matrices and the intrinsic high degree of the eigendiscriminant, we were not able to compute it explicitly for some class of cubic surfaces depending on parameters with a standard computer.
+In summary, the eigendiscriminant $\Delta_{4,d}$ can be computed as the ratio of the product of 4 determinants by the product of 5 determinants, some of them being squared.
+Due to the size of these matrices and the intrinsic high degree of the eigendiscriminant, we were not able to compute it explicitly for some classes of cubic surfaces depending on parameters with a standard computer.
 Nevertheless, this formula allows to evaluate the eigendiscriminant as a polynomial over the integers for some specific instances of rational maps, which opens the door to interpolation methods.